vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 I will not get crushed or get burned, <br>
 when to be Low's serf I'll have learned. <br>
 Low is fire, Low is love and gold.

-Low'll tame and give the beast a name <br>
-with knout and words, those'll be our dates. <br>
-And use the lame beast to lift weights, <br>
-that will be Low's cut of the game.

-[...]

 I'll give my feels as gifts to Low, <br>
 my pain and joy, and Low will give <br>